Diabetes management: How lifestyle, daily routine affect blood sugar

 - Plan ahead.
 Work with your health care team to create a sick-day plan.
 Include instructions on what medications to take, how often to measure your blood sugar and urine ketone levels, how to adjust your medication dosages, and when to call your doctor.

 - Continue to take your diabetes medication.
 However, if you're unable to eat because of nausea or vomiting, contact your doctor.
 In these situations, you may need to adjust your insulin dose or temporarily stop taking your medication because of a risk of hypoglycemia.

 - Stick to your diabetes meal plan.
 If you can, eating as usual will help you control your blood sugar levels.
 Keep a supply of foods that are easy on your stomach, such as gelatin, crackers, soups and applesauce.
 Drink lots of water or other fluids that don't add calories, such as tea, to make sure you stay hydrated.
 If you're taking insulin, you may need to sip sugar-sweetened beverages, such as juice or a sports drink, to keep your blood sugar level from dropping too low.

 The liver normally releases stored sugar to counteract falling blood sugar levels.
-But if your liver is busy metabolizing alcohol, your blood sugar level may not get the boost it needs from the liver.
+But if your liver is busy metabolizing alcohol, your blood sugar level may not get the boost it needs from your liver.
 Alcohol can result in low blood sugar shortly after you drink it and for as many as 24 hours more.

 What to do: